How to save money is a crucial financial lesson some parents teach their kids.

 He suggests paying more for time-intensive chores like washing the car or cleaning out the garage.
 That way, kids can learn how work pays off in the real world, and they can learn practical life skills, too.

-Setting savings guidelines for money gifted to your kids for celebrations like birthdays or bar mitzvahs can be a great chance to teach them how to manage money, says Golden.
+Setting savings guidelines for money gifted to your kids for celebrations like birthdays or bar mitzvahs, or even perhaps a visit from the tooth fairy, can be a great chance to teach them how to manage money, says Golden.
 You could start by having your child set aside 25% or more in a savings account.

 If your child receives $40 for a birthday, try having them automatically put $10 in savings, for example.
 Developing that habit early will condition your kids to save a portion of whatever they bring in, says Golden.